angular/zone.js/NON-STANDARD-APIS.md

 - Operators
 - Scheduler

-are patched, so they will run in the correct zone.
+is patched, so each asynchronous call will run in the correct zone.

 ## Usage.

-for example, in angular application, you can load this patch in your `app.module.ts`.
+For example, in an Angular application, you can load this patch in your `app.module.ts`.

 ```
 import 'zone.js/dist/zone-patch-rxjs';